 UNE Research Vessels

 The University of New England is able to provide unprecedented access to the Gulf of Maine right from the shores of our main campus in Biddeford.
-We currently have three research vessels, with a fourth research and education vessel slated for arrival in 2017.
+We currently have four research vessels.
 The UNE vessels are operated by a group of experienced Marine Sciences professional staff, all of whom have completed captain’s training as USCG Operators of Uninspected Passenger Vessels and have backgrounds in field logistics and research.
 Opportunities for students and researchers to operate certain vessels are also available via proper training.

 Vitruvius is an 18' center console Maritime Skiff.
 She is our smallest research vessel, used primarily for upriver and estuary work in the lower Saco River.
 Vitruvius can also be trailered and used for research in areas outside of Saco Bay.